Knowledge Center

 River vs Onramp: Which Bitcoin Platform Is Right for You?

 If you are evaluating serious Bitcoin platforms, River and Onramp will both appear on your shortlist.
 That makes sense.
-They are the two Bitcoin-only platforms most deliberately built for long-term, high-conviction holders rather than short term traders or altcoin investors.
+They are the two Bitcoin-only platforms most deliberately built for long-term, high-conviction holders rather than retail traders or altcoin investors.

 They also share a philosophical foundation.
 Both are Bitcoin-only.
 Both prioritize security and client service over growth-at-any-cost.
 Both treat Bitcoin as a long-term savings vehicle rather than a speculative asset.
 Both have earned meaningful trust in the Bitcoin community.

-But they are built for different things, and understanding that distinction clearly will tell you more about which one fits your situation than any feature comparison.
+But they have built different things.
+Understanding where each one has genuine strengths, and where each has real limits, will tell you more about which one fits your situation than any feature comparison.

 Nothing here is financial or legal advice.
 Product details and rates reflect publicly available information as of early 2026 and may change.
 Verify current terms directly with each provider.